 What is driving for dollars in real estate, and how does it work?
 More importantly, how can you use it to find distressed property leads or off-market deals?
 Find out here!

 Experienced real estate investors often discuss how they use the Driving for Dollars strategy to find their next deal.
 Finding motivated sellers can be a tough task, even for long-term investors skilled in finding real estate deals.

-Driving for Dollars means exactly what it sounds like: driving around a neighborhood looking for distressed properties, potentially vacant properties, or other investment properties that you could wholesale for a profit.
+Driving for Dollars is exactly what it sounds like – driving around a neighborhood to find distressed or vacant properties, as well as investment properties that can be wholesaled for a profit.

-Use these criteria to pick your target area for driving for dollars:
+Use these criteria to pick your target area:

 After you have picked your target area to drive, you want to prepare for your drive.

 Between 10 AM and 4 PM, when people are typically at work, you’ll face fewer inquiries while taking pictures of houses.

 Also, you want to drive at a time when there is plenty of daylight to assess the condition of the property.

 Drive slowly and safely through your target area, paying attention to signs of property neglect, distress, or possible vacancy.